hotosm/drone-tm/docs/dev/setup.md

 ## Configure Your Dotenv

-- There is an example `.env.example` file that can be copied:
+- There is an example `.env.example` file that `.env` can be generated from:
-  `cp .env.example .env`
+  `envsubst -i .env.example -o .env`
 - If you only plan on using the backend then everything should be configured for you.
 - Else, if you set up Google OAuth credentials, set the variables here: